apt-helion/blog/articles/vim_everywhere.md

 There's an application called [vim-anywhere][] which opens up a vim buffer whenever invoked.
 However, I find this a bit too cumbersome to use.
-Instead I use [Karabiner-Elements][] which a low level macOS kernel extension that gives you a virtual keyboard you can heavily customize to your own liking.
+Instead I use [Karabiner-Elements][] which is a low level macOS kernel extension that gives you a virtual keyboard you can heavily customize to your own liking.

 Karabiner comes with a [vi-mode][] modification.
 Once you've added and enabled it, you can "trigger" vi-mode by pressing simultaneously either the key `D` or